bellbellbell07-star/COOL/docs/philosophy/foundational_cognitive_principles.md

 - meaning,
 - predicted outcomes.

-This “directionality” is the engine that decides *how* reconstruction proceeds.
+This “directionality” is the engine that decides *how* reconstruction proceeds:

+- which cues are amplified,
+- which interpretations are favored,
+- which narratives are reinforced.

 In COOL, this appears as:

-- **Eval** → adjusting tendencies,
+- **Eval** → adjusting tendencies and weights,
 - **Frame** → applying those tendencies in context,
-- **Core** → stabilizing essential directionality.
+- **Core** → stabilizing essential directionality over time.

+Directionality is what keeps cognition from being a neutral replay
+and turns it into *purposeful* reconstruction.

 ---

 ## 7. Error Is Not Failure — It Is an Update Signal

-Human cognition treats “errors” not as defects, but as:

-- reconstruction mismatches,
+From a regenerative perspective, “errors” are not defects in stored data.
+They are **mismatches in reconstruction**:

 - prediction failures,
-- updating triggers.
+- narrative inconsistencies,

-This is equivalent to COOL’s Eval mechanism,
+- conflicts with values or goals.

+These mismatches act as *update signals*:

+- they trigger reweighting of tendencies,
+- they reshape future reconstructions,
+- they refine the constraint system (subjectivity, Core, Eval).

+In COOL, this is formalized as **Eval**:
-which treats divergence as a **self-adjustment cue**.
+divergence is treated as a cue for self-adjustment, not as a crash.

 ---

 ## 8. Consciousness Is the Active Reconstruction Layer

-Consciousness is not storage.
+Consciousness is not a place where data is stored.
 It is the **workspace** where reconstruction is performed.

+At any given moment, consciousness reflects:

+- the current Frame (reconstructed self-state),
+- active qualia,
+- current directionality (goals, concerns),
+- integration of new input with the ongoing narrative.

-This aligns with:
+This maps to:

 - **COOL → Frame** (online reconstruction),
 - **MOOL → offline integration** (consolidation and restructuring).

-Both directly model the operations of this workspace
+Together, they model the operations of a conscious workspace
-in different temporal regimes.
+in different temporal regimes (immediate vs. long-cycle).

+This does not claim that COOL “creates consciousness,”
+but that it provides an architectural analogue of
+how a regenerating workspace can be structured.

 ---